rafabene/rafabene.github.io/_posts/2016-02-24-10-things-to-avoid-in-docker.md

 comments: true
 ---

-So you finally surrendered to containers and discovered that it solves a lot of problems and has a lot of **advantages**:
+So you finally surrendered to containers and discovered that they solve a lot of problems and have a lot of **advantages**:

 {: .center}
 ![](https://rhdevelopers.files.wordpress.com/2014/11/shipping_containers_at_clyde.jpg?w=320)

-- **First: It’s immutable** – The, OS, Library versions, configurations, folders, application is there.
-You guarantee that the same image tested in QA will arrive land in the production with the same behaviour.
+- **First: Containers are immutable** – The OS, library versions, configurations, folders, and application are all wrapped inside the container.
+You guarantee that the same image that was tested in QA will reach the production environment with the same behaviour.
-- **Second: It’s lightweight** – The memory footprint of a container is too small.
-Instead of hundreds or thousands of MBs, it will just allocate the memory for the main process plus some tens of MBs.
+- **Second: Containers are lightweight** – The memory footprint of a container is small.
+Instead of hundreds or thousands of MBs, the container will only allocate the memory for the main process.
-- **Third: It’s fast** – You can start a container as fast as a single process takes to start.
-Instead of minutes, you can start a new container in at most some few seconds.
+- **Third: Containers are fas**t – You can start a container as fast as a typical linux process takes to start.
+Instead of minutes, you can start a new container in few seconds.

-But many users still treating containers just like typical virtual machines and forget that they also have another great advantage besides many others: It’s disposable.
+However, many users are still treating containers just like typical virtual machines and forget that containers have an important characteristic: **Containers are disposable**.

-> The big mantra about containers:
+> The mantra around containers:

 {: .center}
  **“Containers are ephemeral”**.